michael-fa/DiscordAMX_net3.1/README.md

 ## :construction: BETA 1.0 is here!

 This month, this github repo now is one year old, and has changed a lot.
-I learned things as I testing things out for the first time between the D#+ and AMX stuff.
+I learned things as I tested stuff out for the first time between the D#+ and AMX sides.
 I had to go though a lot of points where things weren't how I imaged them, and had to make them act how I wanted.
 Though I kept it as direct as possible sometimes I later changed things up again because they were doing waaaay too many .."hacky" stuff.

 ## The BETA 1.0 brings:
  - Many natives related to the guild members